What is a cloud architect?

 What qualifications and certifications does a cloud architect need?

-Most cloud architect jobs require a bachelor's degree in an area such as computer science, engineering or mathematics.
+Most cloud architect jobs require a bachelor's degree in an area such as computer science, cybersecurity, engineering or mathematics.
 Some companies prefer a master's degree.
 Along with education, cloud architects typically require on-the-job experience to gain practical knowledge and expertise in cloud computing.
 For example, starting in supporting roles such as DevOps or systems engineering can help aspiring cloud architects build a foundation in design and cloud architecture knowledge.

 - AWS Certified Solutions Architect.
-This certifies the individual's ability to manage Amazon Web Services (AWS) applications and infrastructure, as well as knowledge of AWS deployment and management services.
+This certifies the individual's ability to manage AWS applications and infrastructure, as well as knowledge of AWS cloud deployment and management services.

 - Arcitura Certified Cloud Architect.
 This certification validates the skills used in cloud platform management and tests the individual's knowledge against real-world problems.

 - ComptTIA Cloud+.
 This certification validates the skills and expertise of an individual in securely maintaining, deploying and using cloud technologies.